PramodKumarYadav/PramodKumarYadav/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on drona
--->

-- 🔭 I’m currently working on **project drona** (to help a friend learn automation the right way) and **project bytes** (to share the knowledge with a larger community)
 - 🌱 I’m currently learning better design practices.
 - 👯 I’m looking to collaborate on drona
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about test automation, design, docker, ci, end to end automation
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
+-->

+- 🔭 I’m currently working on **project drona** (a project to help a friend learn automation the right way)
+- 🔭 Also working on **project bytes** (to share the knowledge with a larger community)
+- 💬 Ask me about test automation, design, docker, ci, end to end automation
 - ⚡ Fun fact: ...